 The country has been increasingly focused on protecting its natural resources since 1963, when the local Batawana people established the Moremi Nature Reserve.
-But in recent years they have dramatically stepped up their game in terms of fighting the poaching scourge that has plagued other African safari destinations.
+But in recent years they have dramatically stepped up their game in terms of fighting the poaching scourge that has plagued other destinations.

 Botswana’s wildlife conservation approach is among the world’s least forgiving.
 The nation banned commercial hunting completely in 2014.
 Anti-poaching laws are VERY strictly enforced, with an anti-poaching unit largely run by the country’s military forces (with all the training, arms and resources that implies).
 And wildlife management is largely left in the hands of local communities, providing alternative revenue streams to wildlife trafficking.